Event Streams

 Typical consumer pattern

-Section titled “Typical consumer pattern”A common pattern is to process events in a background loop and forward them to an external system:
+Section titled “Typical consumer pattern”A common pattern is to process events in a background loop and forward them to an external system.
+Wrap each event in a try-catch so that a single malformed entity or transient error does not kill the subscription:

 var actions = await client.RegisterKindAsync<PlayerAction>();